 Create agreements

 The four toxins will never completely dissipate, but successful relationship masters handle the toxins in constructive ways.
-Create agreements on how you want to be when one or more of the toxins occur and build structures that will support your agreements.
+Create agreements on how you want to be when one or more of the toxins occur, and build structures that will support your agreements.
 The positive spin-off effect of reducing toxic communication is increased trust, creativity, respect, and optimism.

 Relationship communication tool